githubteacher/everyone-october-2016/meysuhn-liverpool.md

 ### Places to visit
  - Albert Dock
  - Commercial district and cultural quarter
- - Speke Tudot Town Hall
+ - Speke Tudor Town Hall

 ### Fun Facts
  - The Beatles are from here